Town of Emmitsburg

 17.32.070 Required lot area, lot width and yards in residential districts.

-Required lot area, lot width and yards in residential districts are as follows:
+Required lot area, lot width and yards in residential districts are as follows, with yard measurements taken from closest point of structure to the corresponding lot line:

 R-S DISTRICT Single-family Dwelling